2 Unlimited: Real Things (1994–1995)

 In May 1994, the duo's tenth single, "The Real Thing", was released, and it proved that their fans were still interested, as they sent the single to No. 1 in the Netherlands, as well as the top 5 in Belgium, Germany, and Norway.
+The same month, they received an award for World's Best-Selling Benelux Recording Artists at the World Music Awards.

 While the duo's third album, Real Things, shot to No. 1 in the Netherlands and the UK, it also managed to land in the top 5 in Austria, Germany, Norway, Sweden, and Switzerland.
 The record was certified Gold in the UK for sales of over 100,000 units.

 The second single from Real Things, "No One", despite being a straightforward pop song, didn't prevent it from reaching No. 2 in the Netherlands' sales chart.

 In March 1995, while the follow-up single, "Here I Go", was another top 5 hit in the Netherlands, the band's commercial success seemed to be declining elsewhere—the song only made it to the top 20 in Austria, Belgium, and Sweden.
 The fourth and final single, the ballad "Nothing Like the Rain", was not as successful and was not released in many territories, including the UK.
+In May 1995, 2 Unlimited won their third World Music Award in a row, this time for World's Best-Selling Benelux Artist.

 Hits Unlimited (1995–1996)

 In October 1995, 2 Unlimited released their first compilation album, Hits Unlimited, prompting rumours that they were about to split up.
 The first single, "Do What's Good for Me", entered the top 5 in Finland, and the top 20 in the Netherlands and the UK.
 Despite their insistence that they were planning a world tour, in April 1996, shortly after the release of the single "Jump for Joy", both Slijngaard and Doth decided not to extend their five-year contract and left 2 Unlimited.

-It later emerged that after having spent so much time together, they were no longer getting on as well as they once had, and there was disagreement about the future sound of band.
+It later emerged that after having spent so much time together, they were no longer getting on as well as they once had, and there was disagreement about the future sound of the band.
 They had asked for more creative input and they also felt that they were not getting a fair share of the huge amount of money being earned by the project.
 As no agreement was reached, they each went their separate ways before a final single, "Spread Your Love", was released in June 1996.